March 22, 2025

 $12 Sales Price per Unit x 450 Break-even Quantity Units = $5,400 Break-even Point in Sales Dollars

-Why is break-even analysis important for startups?
+Why break-even analysis is important for startups

 A new business must find its footing before it's able to grow its customer base.
 A break-even analysis calculation forces small business owners to examine the components of their business plan and business idea, including pricing strategy and startup costs.
 Using the information from the analysis, managers can determine if the company is likely to make enough sales to cover its monthly business expenses.